yousefelassal/quote-cron/README.md

 > Life's most persistent and urgent question is, 'What are you doing for others?'

 > There are many ways of going forward, but only one way of standing still.

+> There are basically two types of people.
+People who accomplish things, and people who claim to have accomplished things.
+The first group is less crowded.